-Planning a road trip with babies, toddlers or young kids?
+Planning a plane journey or road trip with babies, toddlers or young kids?
 I feel your sense of dread!
 Travelling with toddlers can be a nightmare!

-Yes, it will probably be an epic saga you’ll be telling horror stories about for years to come……BUT pack the road trip essentials in this article and hopefully you will end up with a few less of those stories.
+Yes, it will probably be an epic saga you’ll be telling horror stories about for years to come……BUT pack the essentials in this article and, hopefully, you’ll end up with a few less of those stories.

-Our must have item for a road trip with babies or toddlers is a reliable backpack style nappy bag.
-Read my ultimate guide here, to find out why I think they should be top of your essentials list!
+Our number one must-have item for travelling with babies or toddlers is a reliable backpack style nappy bag.

 We’ve done over 10,000 miles of family road trips in just over a year, and we learned one valuable lesson the hard way: it’s extremely important to make sure that your children’s car seats are comfortable if you plan to undertake such long drives!
 We discovered that on long drives our daughter’s harnessed booster seat left a painful sore spot on her back.
 That problem could have been avoided with a more padded car seat.